SeqWare/seqware/README.md

 By default, our integration test suite runs tests against the [hbase-maven-plugin](https://github.com/wibidata/hbase-maven-plugin).
 You can, however, run the full test suite against a real Hadoop and HBase cluster; for setup, a good start is to follow Cloudera's [quick start guide](https://ccp.cloudera.com/display/CDH4DOC/CDH4+Quick+Start+Guide).
 You will then need to set the HBase configuration in `seqware-queryengine/src/main/java/com/github/seqware/queryengine/Constants.java` by turning on HBASE_REMOTE_TESTING and completing a family of terms for HBASE_PROPERTIES.
 You can also set these in an external ~/.seqware/settings file.

+If you run into the following error when the hbase-plugin starts up, please check for an incorrect entry in your <code>/etc/hosts</code> file.

+    org.apache.hadoop.hbase.client.NoServerForRegionException: Unable to find region for  after 10 tries. at org.apache.hadoop.hbase.client.HConnectionManager$HConnectionImplementation.locateRegionInMeta(HConnectionManager.java:908)
+    at org.apache.hadoop.hbase.client.HConnectionManager$HConnectionImplementation.locateRegion(HConnectionManager.java:814)
+    at org.apache.hadoop.hbase.client.HConnectionManager$HConnectionImplementation.locateRegion(HConnectionManager.java:782)
+    at org.apache.hadoop.hbase.client.HTable.finishSetup(HTable.java:249)
+    at org.apache.hadoop.hbase.client.HTable.<init>(HTable.java:213)
+    at org.apache.hadoop.hbase.HBaseTestingUtility.startMiniHBaseCluster(HBaseTestingUtility.java:526)

+In particular, recent versions of Debian (including Ubuntu and Linux Mint) have on the second line <code>127.0.1.1  \<your hostname\></code> which should be modified to <code>127.0.0.1  \<your hostname\></code>

+You can find the original bug report showing that this was done on purpose here: http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=316099

+I don't think RedHat-based distributions use this same convention.

 INSTALLING
 ====================